-Transcripts are confidential documents and are issued only when a student submits a Transcript Request Form with the applicable fee.
-The form is available on Midwestern's web page.
-The Registrar's Office provides official and unofficial transcripts.
+Transcripts are confidential documents and are issued only when a student submits a Transcript Request via the National Student Clearinghouse with the applicable fee.
 Transcripts are only issued for persons who have accounts in good standing with the Financial Services.
 Processing may take up to two weeks.
 Students may view and print unofficial transcripts from their student portals.